dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 This lab will take you through writing a very simple harness for an XML library whose source is freely available, tinyxml2.
 We will demonstrate using a custom harness to both fuzz the main entry point for the library as well as a specific function in the library.
+These concepts will make it clear how writing a harness allows Mayhem to test specific parts of code.

+### Requirements

+* Basic familiarity reading and writing C code (only very basic C++ is used)
+* Tools: text editor, g++, and mayhem
+* Code: tinyxml2-2.0.1 (tarball included in src/)

 ### First Steps

-First you have to download the code and unzip the code, as shown below.
+First things first, you have to unzip the target code, as shown below.

 ```
+cp src/tinyxml2-2.0.1.tar.gz ./
+# or download it yourself
-curl -o tinyxml2-2.0.1.tar.gz https://codeload.github.com/leethomason/tinyxml2/tar.gz/2.0.1
+#curl -o tinyxml2-2.0.1.tar.gz https://codeload.github.com/leethomason/tinyxml2/tar.gz/2.0.1
-# or grab the latest and ignore the talk of finding bugs
-#curl -o tinyxml2-6.2.0.tar.gz https://codeload.github.com/leethomason/tinyxml2/tar.gz/6.2.0
 tar xzf tinyxml2-2.0.1.tar.gz
 cd tinyxml2-2.0.1/
 ```